lutraconsulting/qgis-geocat-plugin/README.md

 **Layer table** - For PostGIS datasets, the name of the table.

-**Raster path** - For raster file and WMS datasets, the path or URL of the dataset.
+**Raster path** - For raster file and WMS datasets, the path or source URL of the dataset.

 **Other fields** - The plugin can also search on and display other custom metadata fields - described later.